wenzeslaus/python-grass-addon/README.md

     ./run_containers.sh workshop_atendees.txt 9000

+Alternatively, you can just specify number of conatiners you want to create:

+    ./run_containers.sh 15 9000

 This will give you list of URLs and passwords with associated usernames.
+Usernames are used only to keep track of containers and to distribute the credentials.
 Note that the atendees will have to get through "untrusted connection" dialog in their browsers because the certificate used is self-signed.

-The above command will also create a file named `containers_workshop_atendees.txt` with names of conatiners.
+The above command will also create a file named `containers_workshop_atendees.txt` (or `containers_dateandtime.txt`) with names of conatiners.
 For further actions, if they are simple enough, you can use a prepared script.
 For example, to get rid of the containers use:

     ./command_conatiners.sh stop containers_workshop_atendees.txt